Clearwater Personal Injury Lawyer

 Have you been injured in an accident?
 Call our Clearwater personal injury attorney today!
 We can help guide you through the process.

 When Should I File a Personal Injury Claim?

 In Florida, the statute of limitations for personal injury claims is four (4) years.
 If you attempt to file your claim more than four years after the date of your accident—or, in some cases, four years from the date you discovered you sustained an injury or illness—the courts will likely throw out your case and refuse to hear it.

 However, the sooner you file a claim the better.
 This is because you will need to present solid evidence backing up your claim in order to prove your case.
 The sooner you and your lawyer can start investigating the claim, the easier it will be to collect viable evidence.

+Our Clearwater personal injury attorney is here to help you receive the compensation you deserve!
 To schedule your free, no-obligation consultation, contact Idrizi Law Group now.

 If you file a personal injury claim in Florida, you will likely be able to claim at least some of the following damages:

 - Medical expenses: Any medical expense related to your accident, now and into the future, should be covered.
 This includes medication, hospitalization, surgeries, physical therapy, counseling, necessary quality of life changes, and more.